SherAdnanKhan/collect-laravel/readme.md

 ## Getting Setup

-Make sure you pull all submodules for this project, here is a command to run to do that: `git submodule update --recursive --remote`
+Make sure you pull all submodules for this project, here is a command to run to do that: `git submodule update --init --recursive`

 ### Laradock